SaleemHafiz/additional-lesson-lectures/data/level-1-additional-course/kalimas-and-manners/page-17.md

-# Kalima Tayyibah and the Foundation of Islamic Belief

-## Meaning of Kalima Tayyibah

-* Kalima Tayyibah is the declaration “La ilaha illallah Muhammadur Rasulullah.”
-* It means there is no true god except Allah, and Muhammad ﷺ is the Messenger of Allah.
-* It is the first and most important statement of Islamic faith.
-* It represents the foundation of a Muslim’s belief system.
-* It is the entry point into Islam for every believer.

-## Concept of Tawheed (Oneness of Allah)

-* Tawheed means believing in the absolute oneness of Allah.
-* It means Allah alone deserves worship without any partner.
-* It is the core message of all prophets sent by Allah.
-* It rejects all forms of idol worship and false deities.
-* It establishes that Allah is unique in His names, attributes, and authority.

-## Kalima as the Foundation of Faith

-* Kalima Tayyibah summarizes the belief of Islam in a single statement.
-* It combines belief in Allah and belief in the final Messenger ﷺ.
-* It is a declaration of both faith (Iman) and submission.
-* Without this belief, Islamic faith is incomplete.
-* It guides a Muslim’s thoughts, actions, and purpose in life.

-## Meaning of Iman, Tawheed, and Tayyibah

-* Iman means faith in Allah, His angels, His books, His messengers, and the Day of Judgment.
-* Tawheed specifically refers to the oneness of Allah in worship and belief.
-* Tayyibah means pure and good, referring to pure speech and belief.
-* Kalima Tayyibah combines all these concepts in a simple declaration.
-* These terms together define the foundation of Islamic theology.

-## Importance of Kalima Tayyibah in Islam

-* It is the key to entering Islam.
-* It defines the identity of a Muslim.
-* It is the most beloved statement to Allah when spoken sincerely.
-* It reminds a believer of their purpose in life.
-* It keeps faith strong and focused on Allah alone.

-## Virtue of Saying La ilaha illallah

-* The Prophet Muhammad ﷺ taught that saying “La ilaha illallah” is the best remembrance.
-* It is a powerful form of dhikr that strengthens faith.
-* It brings forgiveness when said with sincerity and understanding.
-* It removes distractions of false worship from the heart.
-* It increases awareness of Allah in daily life.

-## Practical Use in Daily Life

-* A Muslim should frequently remember and repeat Kalima Tayyibah.
-* It should be recited in moments of reflection and remembrance.
-* It helps calm the heart and strengthen belief.
-* It should be taught to children from an early age.
-* It should guide behavior and decision-making.

-## Relationship Between Kalima and Daily Habits

-* Belief in Allah should reflect in daily actions and habits.
-* Saying the Kalima reminds a person of Allah before sleeping and waking.
-* It helps build discipline and spiritual awareness.
-* It connects worship with everyday routines.
-* It encourages a lifestyle based on faith and obedience.

-## Importance of Good Habits Like Sleeping Early

-* Islam encourages healthy daily routines and discipline.
-* Sleeping early helps maintain physical and mental well-being.
-* A balanced routine supports better worship and focus.
-* Good habits reflect a disciplined and responsible believer.
-* Daily structure helps strengthen spiritual and worldly success.

-## Common Mistakes

-* Some people say the Kalima without understanding its meaning.
-* Some limit it to words instead of practicing belief in actions.
-* Some neglect daily remembrance of Allah.
-* Some ignore the importance of good habits in Islamic life.
-* Some fail to connect faith with behavior.
+# Salah (Namaz): Meaning, Purpose, and Importance in Islam

+## Meaning of Salah (Namaz)

+* Salah (Namaz) is the Islamic act of worship performed by Muslims to communicate directly with Allah.
+* The Arabic word “Salah” means prayer, connection, and supplication to Allah.
+* It is the second pillar of Islam and a fundamental obligation on every adult Muslim.
+* Salah is performed five times a day at fixed times.
+* It is a structured act of worship involving recitation, movements, and remembrance of Allah.

+## Concept of Worship in Islam

+* In Islam, worship includes all actions done to please Allah.
+* Salah is the most important form of physical worship.
+* It connects the heart, mind, and body with Allah.
+* Worship in Islam is not limited to rituals but includes intention and sincerity.
+* Salah represents obedience and submission to Allah’s command.

+## Purpose of Salah

+* Salah is performed to remember Allah regularly throughout the day.
+* It helps a believer stay away from sin and wrongdoing.
+* It strengthens faith and spiritual discipline.
+* It brings peace, focus, and emotional balance to life.
+* It builds a direct relationship between the servant and Allah.

+## Quranic Importance of Salah

+* The Quran repeatedly commands believers to establish Salah.
+* Allah says that Salah prevents immorality and evil actions (Surah Al-Ankabut 29:45).
+* It is mentioned as a sign of true believers in many verses.
+* The Quran links success with maintaining regular Salah.
+* It is described as a means of remembrance of Allah.

+## Salah in the Teachings of Prophet Muhammad ﷺ

+* The Prophet Muhammad ﷺ said that Salah is the pillar of Islam.
+* He emphasized performing it regularly and on time.
+* He described Salah as the first deed to be judged on the Day of Judgment.
+* He taught Muslims how to perform Salah correctly through practical example.
+* He encouraged consistency even in difficulty or travel.

+## Structure of Salah

+* Salah includes standing (Qiyam), bowing (Ruku), and prostration (Sujood).
+* It begins with intention (niyyah) and Takbir (“Allahu Akbar”).
+* It includes recitation of Surah Al-Fatiha in every unit.
+* It ends with greetings of peace (Tashahhud and Salam).
+* Each movement reflects humility and submission to Allah.

+## Importance of Regular Salah

+* Regular Salah builds discipline in daily life.
+* It keeps a person connected to Allah throughout the day.
+* It reminds believers of their purpose and responsibilities.
+* It reduces stress and increases inner peace.
+* It strengthens moral behavior and self-control.

+## Common Mistakes in Salah

+* Some people delay Salah without valid reason.
+* Some perform it without focus or understanding.
+* Some neglect proper learning of its rules and recitation.
+* Some perform it only occasionally instead of regularly.
+* Some treat it as routine instead of sincere worship.

+## Practical Implementation

+* Muslims should perform Salah five times daily at fixed times.
+* It should be learned properly with correct movements and recitation.
+* It should be performed with concentration and sincerity.
+* Parents should teach children Salah from an early age.
+* It should be protected as a priority in daily life.

 ## Key Takeaways

-* Kalima Tayyibah declares belief in the oneness of Allah and prophethood of Muhammad ﷺ.
-* Tawheed is the foundation of all Islamic belief.
+* Salah (Namaz) is the most important act of worship in Islam after faith.
-* “La ilaha illallah” is the greatest remembrance of Allah.
+* It is a direct connection between the believer and Allah.
-* Faith should be reflected in daily habits and actions.
+* It is performed five times daily with specific structure and discipline.
+* It protects from sin and strengthens faith and character.
-* A Muslim should live by the Kalima in belief, speech, and practice.
+* A Muslim should learn, practice, and maintain Salah consistently.